nathaneltitane/dextop/README.md

 You can press 'Allow' any time during the setup to grant this permission.

 User information and distribution preferences are captured to set up the container's user profiles and home directories:
-The rest of the setup is fully automated and should run its course until the proot container is ready for you to use.
+The rest of the setup is fully automated and should run its course until the container is ready for you to use.

 ### Setup breakdown: